Integration Phases | Yext Hitchhikers Platform

-- Learn the four integration phases in a Search implementation
+- List and define the four integration phases

 Integrating a Search experience can be broken up into four phases:

-- Publishing the experience to Production (after completing QA in Staging) - Admin Action
+- Publishing the experience to production (after completing QA in staging)

-Publishing the experience (Admin action) consists of standing up a search experience in Staging for testing and then in Production for integration.
-You already learned about how to publish to Staging in the ANS150: Frontend Overview module, and you’ll need to publish to production now that you’ve thoroughly QA’d the experience.
+This phase consists of standing up a search experience in staging for testing and then in production for integration.
+You already learned about how to publish to staging in the Deploy an Experience unit, and you’ll need to publish to production now that you’ve thoroughly QA’d the experience.

 A results page is required to go live if you are adding a search bar to your header or using the overlay module and linking the user out to a results page.
 However, you do not need to create a results page if you are using the overlay module without a redirect URL (results will instead be inline within the overlay).
 To stand up a results page, there are two paths - “JS snippet” or “subdomain”.